Noma38/ecommerce-ui-automation-framework/README.md

 ## 📌 Project Overview

-This project is a **UI automation framework** developed using Selenium and TestNG.
+This project is a UI automation framework developed using Selenium and TestNG.

-It automates key user workflows of an e-commerce application, including login, product selection, and cart validation.
+It automates key user workflows of an e-commerce application such as login, product selection, and cart validation, improving test efficiency and reducing manual effort.

 ---